sfboss/candle_guide_to_making/README.md

 # Complete Guide to Organic Candle Making

+A comprehensive, professional## 🛠️ Built With

+-   **MkDocs Material** - Modern documentation framework with advanced features
+-   **GitHub Pages** - Reliable hosting with automatic deployments
+-   **Custom CSS/JS** - Enhanced visual design and interactive elements
-A comprehensive, professional reference guide for safe organic candle making - from your first candle to building a successful business.
+-   **Responsive Design** - Optimized for mobile workshop and production usence guide for safe organic candle making - from your first candle to building a successful business.

 ## 🕯️ Live Site